YuChinKoo/project-arceus/README.md

 ## Additional Features
 - Set of options for template modifications
   - what color scheme to use, what kind of webpage they would like (single scrollable page vs. tabbed)
-- Send website template code to users (notification)
+- Send website template code to users (email)
 - Allow for more file type parsing instead of just PDF
 - Allow website auto-generated, and also resume and cover letter (in latex)